LucasAlfare/FLTimer/README.md

 All of these features I plan to implement by myself as best as I can, using only my own knowledge.
 Reinventing the wheel today is not a good thing to do, but when it comes to studying it is one of the most powerful weapons. :)

+# Contributing

+To setup this in your machine should be pretty easy if you have Android Studio or IntelliJ IDEA IDEs, once the importing tools from then are very good.

+Also, have any suggestion and/or improvements to this repository?
+Feel free to open issues!
+English fixes are appreciated. :)

 # Contact me
 If you are interested in talk me about this project or even another programming stuff, for now, I can answer on my email _god-lucas@hotmail.com_ and/or, if you have Instagram account, find me there using my address _@lucas.alfare_